minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 func map<T, E: Error>(_ transform: (Element) throws(E) -> T) rethrows -> [T]
 ```

-#### Throwing in asynchronous `for..in` loops

-The asynchronous `for..in` loop uses an underspecified notion of ["rethrowing" protocol conformances](https://github.com/apple/swift-evolution/blob/main/proposals/0298-asyncsequence.md#rethrows) to make it possible for iteration over an asynchronous sequence to be throwing when the sequence's `next()` operation may throw, and non-throwing otherwise.
-With typed throws, the `AsyncSequence` protocol will gain an associated type `Failure` that provides the thrown error type for the iterator's `next()` operation (see details in the section *Standard library adoption*).

-When a `for..in` loop iterators over an `AsyncSequence`, the iteration can throw the `Failure` type of the `AsyncSequence`.
-When the `Failure` type is `Never`, the loop cannot throw and does not require `try`.
-This provides a mechanism for handling throwing and non-throwing asynchronous `for..in` loops consistently.

 #### `async let`

 An `async let` initializer can throw an error, and that error is effectively rethrown at any point where one of the variables defined in the `async let` is referenced.
 For example: